-Add orange juice, apple cider vinegar, olive oil and maple syrup in a mason jar.
+Add orange juice, apple cider vinegar, olive oil and maple syrup to a mason jar.
 Season with salt and pepper and shake well to combine.

 How To Assemble Salad

-In a large mixing bowl, add roasted pumpkin, black rice and cranberries.
+In a large mixing bowl, add roasted butternut squash, black rice and dried cranberries.
 Add salad dressing to the bowl and toss together.

-Add washed rocket leaves and ¾ toasted pecan crumb to bowl and gently mix.
+Add washed arugula and ¾ toasted pecan crumb to bowl and gently mix.